 Make Sure You Are Set Up for 2016

 At Wealthfront, we pride ourselves on being the most tax-efficient automated investment service.
-We want to ensure that every client receives the full benefit from our services because Daily Tax-Loss Harvesting and Direct Indexing provide incredible value, especially in volatile markets.
-If you haven’t already, take a moment to make sure you have Daily Tax-Loss Harvesting and Direct Indexing turned on for your account for 2016.
+We want to ensure that every client receives the full benefit from our services because Daily Tax-Loss Harvesting and Stock-level Tax-Loss Harvesting provide incredible value, especially in volatile markets.
+If you haven’t already, take a moment to make sure you have Daily Tax-Loss Harvesting and Stock-level Tax-Loss Harvesting turned on for your account for 2016.

 While few truly enjoy filing their taxes every year, we do hope we’ve made the 2015 tax season the simplest and most transparent yet for Wealthfront clients.